-If a broadcasting station fails to transmit broadcast signals for any consecutive 12-month period, then the station license granted for the operation of that broadcast station expires at the end of that period, notwithstanding any provision, term, or condition of the license to the contrary, except that the Commission may extend or reinstate such station license if the holder of the station license prevails in an administrative or judicial appeal, the applicable law changes, or for any other reason to promote equity and fairness.6
+If a broadcasting station fails to transmit broadcast signals for any consecutive 12month period, then the station license granted for the operation of that broadcast station expires at the end of that period, notwithstanding any provision, term, or condition of the license to the contrary, except that the Commission may extend or reinstate such station license if the holder of the station license prevails in an administrative or judicial appeal, the applicable law changes, or for any other reason to promote equity and fairness.7

-The policy against allowing extended periods of silence by licensed stations is to ensure "that scarce broadcast spectrum does not lie fallow and unavailable to others capable of instituting and maintaining service to the public."
-In addition to its enforcement of Section 312(g), the Commission has stressed its interest in promoting efficient use of radio broadcast spectrum for the benefit of the public in several different contexts since the enactment of Section 312(g).8
+The policy against allowing extended periods of silence by licensed stations is to ensure "that scarce broadcast spectrum does not lie fallow and unavailable to others capable of instituting and maintaining service to the public."8 In addition to its enforcement of Section 312(g), the Commission has stressed its interest in promoting efficient use of radio broadcast spectrum for the benefit of the public in several different contexts since the enactment of Section 312(g).9

-Section 312(g) has relieved the Commission from the need to conduct revocation proceedings, with their lengthy procedural requirements, including evidentiary hearings, for stations that remain silent for a consecutive 12-month period.
-However, in response to Section 312(g), some licensees of silent stations have adopted a practice of resuming operation for a short period of time, in some cases as little as a day, before the 12-month limit in Section 312(g) applies.
-In this case, the Station had multiple periods of silence that each lasted for several months, resulting in silence for nearly half of the license term.
+Section 312(g) has relieved the Commission from the need to conduct revocation proceedings, with their lengthy procedural requirements, including evidentiary hearings, for stations that remain silent for a consecutive 12-month period.10 However, in response to Section 312(g), some licensees of silent stations have adopted a practice of resuming operation for a short period of time, in some cases as little as a day, before the 12-month limit in Section 312(g) applies.
+In this case, the Station had multiple periods of silence that each lasted from nine to eleven months, with a period of two to three days of operation in between each extended period of silence.